Call our licensed insurance agents (TTY 711)

 Putting It All Together

-Medicare cards may be needed when visiting the doctor, pharmacy, or hospital, as it proves you’re insured and helps ensure providers bill Medicare correctly.
-When you’re not using your card, be sure to store it in a safe place to protect against loss or identity theft.
-If your card is ever lost or misplaced, don’t worry, you can easily request a replacement.
-Consider contacting a licensed insurance agent if you need assistance with replacing your Medicare card.
+Medicare cards may be needed when visiting the doctor, pharmacy, or hospital, as they prove you’re insured and help ensure providers bill Medicare correctly.
+When you’re not using your card, store it in a safe place to protect against loss or identity theft.
+If your card is ever lost or misplaced, don’t worry; you can request a replacement.

 FAQs